 (3)

 Figure 8.
-Failure modes for relevant out-of-plane load conditions applied to case (c): (1) application of Mxx; (2) application of Myy; (3) application of Mxy.
+Failure modes for relevant out-of-plane load conditions applied to case (c): (1) application of Mxx, (2) application of Myy, (3) application of Mxy.

 Multi-leaf wall

-As a final numerical application, the 3D mesh of a multi-leaf wall generated with the “voxel strategy” is used for assessing the out-of-plane collapse behavior of a quasi-regular multi-leaf masonry wall.
-This is once again achieved by extracting homogenized out-of-plane failure surfaces that result from a modification of the out-of-plane MATLAB script described in the previous Subsection.
-Two different instances of the considered multi-leaf wall are created: the first is depicted in Figure 9.1 and simulates the absence of mutual interaction between the three wythes (labelled ML1), whereas the second is depicted in Figure 9.2 and simulates the presence of a few transversal bricks spanning the whole thickness of the considered multi-leaf wall (labelled ML2).
-The first instance represents a usual case observed in real multi-leaf masonry walls, in which the outer wythes are not connected, and the inner layer consists of loose material such as stone chips.
+As a final numerical application, the 3D mesh of a multi-leaf wall generated with the voxel strategy was used to assess the out-of-plane collapse behaviour of a quasi-regular multi-leaf masonry wall.
+This was once again achieved by extracting homogenised out-of-plane failure surfaces that result from a modification of the out-of-plane MATLAB script described in the previous subsection.
+Two different instances of the considered multi-leaf wall were created: the first is depicted in Figure 9.1 and simulates the absence of mutual interaction between the three wythes (labelled ML1), whereas the second is depicted in Figure 9.2 and simulates the presence of a few transversal bricks spanning the whole thickness of the considered multi-leaf wall (labelled ML2).
+The first instance represents a common case observed in real multi-leaf masonry walls, in which the outer wythes are not connected, and the inner layer consists of loose material such as stone chips.